Continuous permanent unobserved heterogeneity in dynamic discrete choice models: Model and identification

-Assumption \ref{As:inf_tran} allows the state transition to be a mixture of an absolutely continuous and discrete random variable, but restricts the component functions to be smooth functions of the conditioning state variable.
-In particular, they must be real analytic functions --- that is, functions that have a convergent power series representation.
-An example of a state transition satisfying Assumption \ref{As:inf_tran} is a mixture of a mass point at $x_{t+1}=0$ and a truncated normal: $F_{x}(x';x,a)=\pi\mathsf{1}(x'=0)+(1-\pi)F_{+}(x';x,a)$, where $F_{+}(x';x,a)$ is a truncated normal whose mean and variance are real analytic functions of $(x,a)$.

-Other examples of real analytic functions include polynomials, the logistic function, trigonometric functions, the Gaussian function, and linear combinations of these functions.
-These functions are known to be good approximators to square-integrable functions \parencite[e.g.][Section 2.3]{chen2007large}, and can therefore approximate any density function arbitrarily well.
-The bounded support assumption is a technical requirement to ensure that the mapping (\ref{eq:fp}) is a contraction between spaces of bounded functions \parencite{kristensen2019solving}.
-This could be relaxed, but proving equation (\ref{eq:fp}) has the contraction property is more delicate \parencite[see]{norets2010continuity}.
+Assumption I2\ref{As:inf_tran} allows the state transition to be a mixture of an absolutely continuous and discrete random variable, but restricts the probability distribution to be a smooth function of the conditioning state variable.
+In particular, the component probability density and mass functions must be real analytic functions --- that is, functions that have a convergent power series representation.
+An example of a state transition satisfying Assumption I2\ref{As:inf_tran} is a mixture of a mass point at $x_{t+1}=0$ and a truncated normal: $F_{x}(x';x,a)=\pi{1}(x'=0)+(1-\pi)F_{+}(x';x,a)$, where $F_{+}(x';x,a)$ is a truncated normal whose mean and variance are real analytic functions of $(x,a)$.
+Other examples of real analytic functions include polynomials, the logistic function, trigonometric functions, the Gaussian function, in addition to compositions, products and linear combinations of these functions.
+This class of functions is known to include good approximators to square-integrable functions \parencite[e.g.,][Section 2.3]{chen2007large}, and can therefore approximate many density functions arbitrarily well.